 This is another tungsten bead nymph tied on the currently fashionable jig hooks.
 Jig hooks fish point up, meaning fewer snags on the bottom and in my opinion look the part as well.
 The quill body imitates the segmented body of a nymph and flashy thorax dubbing provides just enough glint to attract trout and grayling.
 This fly and the Duracell Jig above are both perfectly suited to fishing on French Leaders and the bigger two sizes are perfect for Czech Nymph type (short line) presentations.
 Sizes 12, 14 and 16.

 Self adhesive, pinch on, foam bite indicators.
 These are by far the best strike/bite indicators to use for river fly fishing as they are virtually weightless, give little wind resistance and, therefore, cast well on light river rods/lines.
 I use them for upstream nymphing by attaching one to the leader where it is knotted to the braided loop.
 They do not peel, fade or suffer from colour run.
 The closed cell foam won't get waterlogged like yarn indicators.
 The aggressive, waterproof adhesive backing, stays on the leader until you decide to remove it - and will leave minimal residue when it is removed.
-Available in yellow and red - I carry both to cover all light situations.
+Available in red, yellow and pink - I carry all three to cover differing light situations.
 Each sheet contains 32 punch-out indicators in two different sizes.
 Useful for Czech Nymphing.

 Orders can be sent internationally but clearly there is an increased postage cost for this.
 I only charge a nominal fee of an additional £3.00 (£5.50 in total) to post orders overseas (including ROI).
 If you are ordering from outside the United Kingdom please use the button below to add international postage to your order.